Motif XF File formats .X3A or .X3V

 PRESET 5 __ PRESET 5

 PRESET 7 __ PRESET 7

 USER 3 _ __ USER 3

 USER 4 _ __ N/A

-Fortunately, when loading data from a Motif XF ALL data (.X3A) or ALL VOICE (.X3V) File, you an opt to load individual Voices or redirect an entire Bank of 128 to any available target Bank In your MOXF.
+Fortunately, when loading data from a Motif XF ALL data (.X3A) or ALL VOICE (.X3V) File, you can opt to load individual Voices or redirect an entire Bank of 128 to any available target Bank In your MOXF.
 The MOXF is able to read and extract specific types of data from Motif XF Files.
 This is covered in the REFERENCE MANUAL on page 157.

-As it points out not every Type of data will be loaded...
-If you attempt to LOAD a file created for the Motif XF.
+As it points out not every Type of data will be loaded when you attempt to LOAD a file created for the Motif XF.
 Only Voice, Performance, Arpeggio, Mix Template, and Waveform data can be extracted from a Motif XF File.
-And from the SEQUENCER (Song/Pattern) files only the Waveform data that was recorded using the Motif XF's INTEGRATED SAMPLING SEQUENCER will be loaded to the MOXF.
+And from the SEQUENCER (Song/Pattern) files only the Waveform data that was recorded using the Motif XF’s INTEGRATED SAMPLING SEQUENCER will be loaded to the MOXF.
 The actual sequencer track data must be transferred via Standard MIDI File (SMF) in a .MID file.

 FLASH BOARD Slots:

 The Motif XF has Flash expansion capability of two boards; 2048 Waveforms per Board, 4096 Waveforms total.